deminimis/minimalpdfcompress/README.md

    - For a single file, the output path is automatically set to the input file’s directory with a suffix (e.g., `input_out.pdf`).
    - For a folder, the output path defaults to the input folder but can be changed.
    - Click "Browse" to manually choose the output location.
+   - You can also drag and drop a folder or file into the window (Windows only at the moment)
 4. **Choose Operation**:
    - Select the operation from the dropdown:
      - **Compress (Screen - Smallest Size)**: Best for emailing or on-screen viewing.